You’ve reached the Resumé Authority!

 The Shorter Oxford notes that the spelling “resumé” (one accent) is particularly associated with the sense of a summary of employment qualifications, which sense is “chiefly North American.”

 Good writers don’t depart from historical spelling without some strong reason that is widely recognized, and then only in those rare cases where there is no stronger reason for retaining the historical spelling.
 The development of a consensus about such changes takes time, even when the questions are simple enough to be decided by the accumulation of decisions made on the fly by knowledgeable writers.
 In the case of the word “resumé,” there are an unusual number of conflicting factors bearing on the question.
 This complicates and slows down the evolutionary process.
 Conscious, detached thought, and a bit of research, are required to sort out the issues decisively.
 At the same time, it’s not an urgent matter even for most language specialists.
 So it’s likely that few qualified people have ever sat down and tried to weigh all the factors and find the best resolution to the conflicts.
 And in any case, it would take time for word to get around.
 This, perhaps, is why “resumé” is only shown in recent dictionaries.
 (The article on “résumé” at http://en.wiktionary.org/ is a good one.
-The postings we’ve seen on Web discussion forums only demonstrate the inadequacy of casual opinions on this particular question—whether they come from laymen or, worse, from the second-rate professionals who are the source of most of the writings on language and grammar seen by the public.)
+The postings we’ve seen on Web discussion forums only demonstrate the inadequacy of casual opinions on this particular question—whether they come from laymen or, worse, from the second-rate professionals who are the source of most of the writings on language and grammar seen by the public.
+This includes some books that pass for style guides in some offices.)

-And there is no strong reason for retaining the first accent in the English word.
+Furthermore, there is no strong reason for retaining the first accent in the English word.
 Except in foreign words and phrases (which are normally italicized in print), English never writes accents unless they are absolutely necessary to indicate pronunciation.
 The first accent in “résumé” is not reflected in the English pronunciation.
 If it were, we’d say “ray-zoo-may,” not “reh-zoo-may.”
-(And if we were speaking French, we’d say “hray-zoo-may.”)
+(If we were speaking French, we’d say “hray-zoo-may.”)
 Someone reading “résumé” knows, of course, how the word is pronounced.
 But there’s still a hitch in the reading while the signs are interpreted.
 If there are too many little hitches like this, they add up to a document that is difficult to read, which distracts the reader from the content and creates a bad impression.
 Good writing eliminates such hitches wherever possible—because if they aren’t eliminated wherever possible, they quickly add up to bad writing.

 Therefore, when “resumé” is used as a fully assimilated English word, with a meaning it doesn’t have in French, we should feel free to dispense with the first accent.
 The second accent, however, is still highly desirable for the purpose of distinguishing “resumé” from the verb “resume,” and more generally for the purpose of indicating that, unlike most words in English with a final -e, the final syllable is pronounced.
+(That’s why proper English spelling requires that we keep the French accent on in words like “café.”)

 Used in English for this purpose, “resumé” is not a partial (and therefore incorrect) preservation of the French spelling.
 It is an ad hoc, unhistorical improvisation of the sort that has long been used in a few exceptional cases where historical spellings and normal spelling conventions yield results that are consistently felt as awkward even by practiced English-speakers.